iliasger/TRAPP/Beta_Alpha_Testing_README.md

 	* In the Config.py file, set `sumoConfig` equal to the path containing the `sumo.cfg` file and set `sumoNet` equal to the path containing the `.net.xml` file.
 	* Now the new map should be able to run in TRAPP.

-1. Use the Districting by ZIP code Step-by-Step Instructions found in the general README.md for more accurate origin selection.
+1. Use the Distracting by ZIP code Step-by-Step Instructions found in the general README.md for more accurate origin selection.

 	After `app/map/CityNameDistricts/CityName_districts.xml` is created keep the *use_districts* parameter as *True* and the *do_gridding* as *False* in `app/Config.py`.